BHUTAN

 We have ministry projects for Bhutanese young men and women.
 Our two projects are quite original in style because the ministry homes are run from over the border in India’s West Bengal State.
 It would have been very difficult to operate the work from within Bhutan.
 Until very recently Bhutan has tended to choose Buddhist young people for entrance to tertiary education over others (including Christians).
 In this way, the national leadership within the kingdom remains in the hands of the Buddhist majority.

-As a result, EMPOWER ASIA has proactively chosen to educate Bhutanese Christian young people right up to university graduate level so that in time they may return back to Bhutan and input into their nation.
+As a result, EMPOWER BHUTAN has proactively chosen to educate Christian young people right up to university graduate level so that in time they may return back to Bhutan and input into their nation.

 Bhutan Girls